luismr/blueprint-prompts/github/pull-request-issue-tracker.md

+# Create a Github Pull Request with issue tracker support

 Please create a pull request for my recent changes using the template below.

 - First, fetch the latest git log and diffs, then generate a pull request description based on those changes.